-The high quality and credibility of the Train2Target consortium is ensured by a strong interdisciplinary academia-industry partnership to encompass different complementary expertise.
-This unique combination of scientific excellence and industrial know-how in drug discovery covers the entire process from the design to the implementation of innovative antibacterial strategies and lead identification for the benefit of Europe`s biotech and pharma industries, as well as for the health of societies in Europe and beyond.
+The high quality and credibility of our consortium are ensured by a strong interdisciplinary academia-industry partnership to encompass different complementary expertise ranging from microbiology, bacterial genetics, biochemistry, cell imaging, structural biology, biophysics and chemical synthesis.
+Our 9 academic groups are all renowned leaders in the cell envelope biogenesis field, whereas the complementary 5 SMEs and 3 Industry partners are specialised in drug discovery and development of novel anti-infective drugs.
+This unique combination of scientific excellence and industrial know-how in drug discovery covers the entire process from the design to the implementation of innovative antibacterial strategies and lead identification.

 Train2Target also represents a unique research platform to train 15 Early Stage Researchers and equip them with the necessary scientific and transferable skills that will make them highly competitive for both top European research institutions and the pharma/biotech job market.

 Università degli Studi di Milano, IT

 - Università degli Studi di Milano, IT

 - Centre Nationale de la Recherche Scientifique, FR

 - Universiteit van Amsterdam, NL